Todd Marinovich: After football

-By 2004, Marinovich was broke and again living on the Balboa Peninsula; when he was arrested in 2004 for skateboarding in a prohibited area, police found methamphetamines and syringes on him.
+By 2004, Marinovich was unemployed and again living on the Balboa Peninsula; when he was arrested in 2004 for skateboarding in a prohibited area, police found methamphetamines and syringes on him.
 In May 2005, he was charged with violating probation, but avoided jail by entering an inpatient treatment program.
 For the next year, Marinovich was in and out of rehab facilities.
 He was again arrested on August 26, 2007, for possession of drugs and resisting arrest.
 He was offered a suspended sentence in exchange for regular drug testing, therapy, and meetings with a probation officer.
 Marinovich began working several part-time jobs, including scraping barnacles off of boats, leading weekly group meetings at a rehab center, painting murals in residential homes, and as a private quarterback coach.

 Marinovich still follows USC football and occasionally attends open practices at USC.
 He is currently living in Orange County and has an online art gallery, featuring original works of impressionist-style paintings, drawings and sculptures, many with sports-related themes.

 ESPN released a documentary film about Marinovich titled The Marinovich Project, which was shown after the Heisman presentation for 2011.

 In 2019, Marinovich served as the quarterbacks coach for the San Diego Strike Force of the Indoor Football League.